 Another best practice to talk about within the digitally integrated and optimized pillar is the collaboration between design and manufacturing and how those two disciplines are exchanging data.
+This is often called Design for Manufacturing or DFM.

 What’s not working?